bkaddoura/production/docs/part_8/production_8_infra_and_org.md

 # The Human Side of ML

 ## Roles, Tasks, and Skills
+Hiring a data science team, who do you hire?
 ::::::{.columns}
 :::{.column}

 + CDO/DS Leader:
+Build the ship and direct the ship.
+Someone with a vision with some technical abilities.
+Need to understand before directing. need to negotiate priorites nad objectives.
     - Bridges the gap between business and datas science.
     - Defines the vision and technical lead.
     - Skills: leadership, design thinking, data science/ML, domain experience.

 + Data engineer:
+Can work with and bring data.
+Can operate SQL, Hadoop, Spark, Hive
     - Implement, test, and maintain infrastructural components for data management.
     - Define data models and systems architecture.
     - Skills: SQL/NoSQL, Hive/Pig/HDFS, Python, Scala/Spark.